CBI-PITT/napari-imaris-loader/.napari/DESCRIPTION.md

 * Napari sometimes throws errors indicating that it expected a 3D or 5D array but receives the other.
   * This sometimes *but relatively rarely* causes napari to crash
   * Would like to enable Asynchronous Tiling of Images, but this results in more instability and causes crashes.
-* Contrast_Limits are currently determined by dtype and not the actual data.
-  * float: [0,1], uint8: [0,254], uint16: [0,65534]
-  * Future implementations may use the HistogramMax parameter to determine this.

 ----------------------------------